chance2021/devopsdaydayup/007-VaultFreeIPAVagrantIAM/README.md

 ```
 b.
 Login to **Vault** via **LDAP** credential by posting to vault's API
 ```
+# Note: Below is the password for `user` user in the Vagrant VM
 cat > payload.json<<EOF
 {
   "password": "user123"